william-spongberg/spongberg.dev/README.md

 # spongberg.dev

-This is the source code for the landing page for  [spongberg.dev](https://spongberg.dev).
+This is the source code for  [spongberg.dev](https://spongberg.dev).

 Relevant subdomains: